vwesselkamp/ernie-extension/README.md

 it is optionally possible to save the data in a local database.

 ## Installation
-It is possible to install the extension from this repository directly.
-We also plan to release the extension to the Firefox and
+It is possible to install the extension from this repository directly, or [here](https://addons.mozilla.org/en-US/firefox/addon/ernie/) for Firefox.
+We also plan to release the extension Chrome add-on stores.
+To install the extension, download the release for the correct browser from the
-Chrome add-on stores.
-To install the extension, download the release for the correct browser from the [release page](https://github.com/vwesselkamp/ernie-extension/releases).
+[release page](https://github.com/vwesselkamp/ernie-extension/releases).

 ### [Optional] Set up local database